experimentech/Lilith-AI/docs/ARCHITECTURE_VERIFICATION.md

 ## Conclusion

-The layered BNN + database architecture is sound; the principal work required is the integration of BNN-produced representations into database retrieval operations and the conversion of static resources into updatable, queryable knowledge stores.
-Implementing the recommended changes will improve utilization of learned representations, enhance interpretability, and allow knowledge to be updated without retraining the BNN components.
+The layered BioNN + database architecture is sound; the principal work required is the integration of BioNN-produced representations into database retrieval operations and the conversion of static resources into updatable, queryable knowledge stores.
+Implementing the recommended changes will improve utilization of learned representations, enhance interpretability, and allow knowledge to be updated without retraining the BioNN components.